 - Spring 2015 Award Information is available in .

-- The application for summer 2015 federal financial aid will be made available on your ULink account around the beginning of April.
-You must have a complete 2015-2016 Financial Aid File, which includes a 2015-2016 FAFSA and all requested documentation to apply.
-During summer, federal financial assistance is only available to eligible applicants who have Pell Grant eligibility, TEACH, and/or Stafford Loan eligibility.
-Undergraduate students can also apply for the Parent PLUS Loan, and graduate students can apply for the Graduate/Professional PLUS Loan.
+- The early request form for summer 2015 federal financial aid will be made available on your ULink account around the beginning of April.
+You must have a complete 2014-2015 Financial Aid File, which includes a 2014-2015 FAFSA and all requested documentation.
+During summer, federal financial assistance is available to eligible applicants who have remaining Pell Grant eligibility, TEACH, and/or Stafford Loan eligibility.
+Parents of undergraduate, dependent students can also apply for the Parent PLUS Loan, and graduate/professional students can apply for the Graduate/Professional PLUS Loan.
 Please familiarize yourself with the .

-- The mandatory application for summer 2015 federal financial aid will be made available on your ULink account during the first week of April.
-Do not apply on ULink until you have finalized your summer enrollment.
-If you submit the online summer application before you finalize your summer enrollment, your awards may be delayed and may have to be adjusted.
+- Do not complete the early request form on ULink until you have finalized your summer enrollment.
+If you submit the form before you finalize your summer enrollment, your awards may be delayed and may have to be adjusted.

-- To apply for the Pell Grant, you must be enrolled in at least one credit hour as an eligible UofL degree-seeking undergraduate student.
+- In order to have your Pell Grant eligibility evaluated, you must be enrolled in at least one credit hour as an eligible UofL degree-seeking undergraduate student.

-- To apply for a Stafford, Graduate PLUS, and/or Parent PLUS loans, you must be enrolled at least half-time as an eligible UofL degree-seeking student.
+- To apply for a federal loan(s), you must be enrolled at least half-time as an eligible UofL degree-seeking student.
 For summer, half-time is defined as 6 hours for Undergraduate students and 3 hours for Graduate/Professional students.
-For the Parent PLUS or the Graduate Professional PLUS loans, the student must complete the Summer Aid Request form in addition to completing the procedures outlined on our Loan web page.
+For additional information on loans, please visit our Loan web page.

 - For 2015-2016, it is critical for students dependent on financial aid for account settlement and living expenses to apply early.
 A processed FAFSA and all required verification documents, or notice of any outside or departmental scholarships must be on file in the UofL Financial Aid office by early July in order for you to receive actual or anticipated aid.
 If you submit documents after this date, then you may not have actual or anticipated aid in time to settle your fall 2015 bill, and you will need to settle their charges through other means.
 Descriptions of other methods for account settlement are available on the Bursar's Office website.